Q&A - What precautions can you take against the coronavirus?

 An employee who is infected is considered incapable of work and the usual sickness rules apply.
 The employee can count on sickness insurance and is entitled to a guaranteed wage.

-Various groups of travellers may be in quarantine in a hotel or on a cruise ship because a fellow passenger is infected with the coronavirus.
+Various groups of travellers may be in quarantine in a hotel because a fellow passenger is infected with the coronavirus.
 Is one of your employees stuck on holiday or on a business trip?
 Then, regardless of whether the employee is a white or blue-collar worker, this is considered (by law) as absence due to force majeure.
 In principle, the employee is not entitled to a salary, but you can arrange temporary unemployment benefit.

 2- How can you, as an employer, prevent the potential impact on your business by the continued spread of the virus?